dashroshan/visits-counter/CONTRIBUTING.md

-# Contributing

-I am open to, and grateful for, any contributions made by the community to help develop this project.
-Please go through this document once completely before you contribute or open a pull request.
+I am open to, and grateful for any contributions made by the community to help develop this project.
+Please go through this document once before you contribute or open a pull request.

 ## Made With